 - Faster release

-If you are an entrepreneur who realizes the importance of a minimum viable product and is now looking to build one for implementing your idea, then here is the step-by-step guide where we shall discuss the entire process of converting your idea into an MVP:
+If you are an entrepreneur who realises the importance of a minimum viable product and is now looking to build one for implementing your idea, then here is the step-by-step guide where we shall discuss the entire process of converting your idea into an MVP.

 By answering these questions, you will get an insight into the main goal of your product, and through this, you can find the best solution for your customers’ needs.